 Often, companies go directly to banks to get cash to operate or grow.
 While this might be a viable option for some, it’s important to look at the financial needs of your company before deciding.

 First, the process to get a loan or line of credit is lengthy and extensive.
-It can take months to receive the cash.
-With our Nevada invoice factoring programs, we approve you in as little as 15 minutes.
-Funding on your invoices happens same-day.
+It can take weeks or months to receive the cash.
+With Scale Funding’s Nevada invoice factoring programs, we approve your business in as little as 15 minutes.
+Funding on your invoices happens the same day you send in your invoices.

 Business loans and lines of credit create debt on your balance sheet.
 If you need more capital in the future, it can be challenging to get more, especially if you have less-than-perfect credit.
 On the other hand, invoice factoring does not create debt on your balance sheet, and the amount is not capped.
 The more work you do, the more working capital we’ll provide.

 Many industries benefit from Nevada accounts receivable financing solutions.
-TCI Business Capital has more than 20 years of industry expertise in:
+Scale Funding has more than 20 years of industry expertise in:

 Although the state capital is Carson City, many think of Las Vegas when they think of Nevada.